-The extreme rainfall events of November 14 and 15, 2021 have had major impacts on highways and highway structures throughout the Southern Interior and Lower Mainland, and highway infrastructure on Vancouver Island.
+The extreme rainfall events of November 2021 had major impacts on highways, highway structures and Indigenous communities throughout the Southern Interior and Lower Mainland, and highway infrastructure on Vancouver Island.
 The events caused closures on Highway 1, Highway 3, Highway 5 (Merritt to Hope), Highway 8 (Merritt to Spences Bridge), Highway 12, and Highway 99 (30 km west of Lillooet).
-The flooding has pushed large debris into critical waterways and washed-out bridges and road embankments throughout British Columbia.
+The flooding pushed large debris into critical waterways and washed-out bridges and road embankments throughout British Columbia.
 Among the hardest hit areas was the Thompson-Nicola region.
 Flooding has resulted in the accumulation of various debris in rivers along Highway 8 which is located between Merritt and Spences Bridge.

 Managed and funded by the B.C.
-Provincial Government, through the Ministry of Environment and Climate Change Strategy, the project consists of planning, removing, staging and disposing of man-made debris deposited in the rivers as a result of the atmospheric river event, and the engagement of the many First Nation communities impacted in this clean-up effort.
+Provincial Government, through the Ministry of Environment and Climate Change Strategy, the project consisted of planning, removing, staging, and disposing of man-made debris deposited in the rivers as a result of the atmospheric river event, and the engagement of the many First Nation communities impacted in this clean-up effort.

 RAM provided Construction Management services on the removal of debris in the Nicola, Coldwater, Tulameen, Similkameen, and Fraser Rivers, all of which are provincially and federally protected.
-All in-stream works to remove flood debris from November 2021 must reduce the impact of sedimentation and the risk contamination, and include Indigenous insight, monitoring, and subcontracting ensuring inclusion in project success and implementation.
+All in-stream works to remove flood debris from November 2021 must reduce the impact of sedimentation, the risk contamination, and include Indigenous insight, monitoring, and subcontracting ensuring inclusion in project success and implementation.